 Of course metal fenders are flexible and can be bent, so if the fit is close you can always squeeze the fender in a few millimeters at the offending spot.

 It's important to also get fenders of the proper radius.
 27" and 700c wheels are close enough to use the same fenders.
-650b and 26" fenders are close and some folks do use one size on the other, but fender line is not going to be perfect.
+650b and 26" fenders are close and some folks do use one size on the other, but you may need to adjust your fender line as the size is close but not identical.

 Fender line refers to the fender following the radius of the tire.
 In other words, the gap between the fender and the tire should be constant along the whole length of the fender.
 It's one of those things that may not matter much in practice, but it effects the bikes appearance a lot.